EgonOlsen71/webcompiler/README.md

 The server will create a directory "/uploaddata" on your machine on first usage.
 If that fails due to insufficient permissions, it might be a good idea to create it yourself.

+The index.html contains informational text about the server on which my installation is running on.
+You might want to change and/or remove this.

 # Customize the server

 By default, the server is looking for a configuration file called "wiconf.ini" in "/webdata/".
 If none can be found, it will use a hard coded default configuration, but that's most likely not what you want.
 You can find a template for this configuration file in /config/.